 Zend Framework without MVC

 The reasoning for using a framework such as Zend Framework (ZF for short) is to speed up the development process, make the application extensible, and make use of the design patterns such as MVC.
-I think MVC is great, and it separates the models, views and controllers and makes the entire development process very clean.
+I think MVC is great, it separates the models, views, and controllers and makes the entire development process very clean.
 If MVC is great, why would you use Zend Framework without MVC?

 Email Subscription Example

 I am going to use a very simple example, perhaps too simple to even bother with a framework like ZF.
 This is just for an illustration purpose, so let's not debate whether it makes sense or not, but focus on how we can make use of the Zend component library to build a self-posting webpage.
-The webpage will have a HTML form with three input elements, namely "First Name", "Last Name" and "Email Address".
+The webpage will have an HTML form with three input elements, namely "First Name", "Last Name" and "Email Address".

 // Include library for ZendFramework